ccsc-journal/ccsc-editor/README.md

 2. Open the source files with your software and compile them as usual.

 # Use MS Word
 Word docs are acceptable if you do not want to use Latex.
-Please format your work using the PDF samples as examples.
+Please format your work using the PDF samples as examples ([paper](https://github.com/lubaochuan/ccsc-editor/blob/master/paper_template/sample.pdf), [abstract](https://github.com/lubaochuan/ccsc-editor/blob/master/other_template/sample.pdf)).
 Exact formatting is unnecessary because Word docs will be reformatted into Latex.

 # Contribute to this Project
 Your are welcome to fix errors or suggest additions by creating pull requests.